Hangzhi/OntoLDiff/README.md

 # How to run
 OntoLDiff is implemented in Java, so before running it, please make sure that you have Java Runtime Environment (JRE) installed on your computer.
-Please include all dependencies (the above .jar files) in your program when running OntoLDiff
+Please add all dependencies (the above .jar files) in your program when running OntoLDiff

 We provide the source code for OntoLDiff, which can be downloaded from here, and compiled and run by typing in command line or with a Java IDE such as Eclipse.
 The main() method is situated in LDiff.java under the forgetting folder.